loscati/impressioni/doc/getStarted.md

 ```shell
 hugo version
 ```

-Which should output something like this (the version number may be different), notice the `extended` keyword:
+which should output something like this (the version number may be different), notice the `extended` keyword:

 ```shell
 hugo v0.120.3-a4892a07b41b7b3f1f143140ee4ec0a9a5cf3970+extended darwin/arm64 BuildDate=2023-11-01T17:57:00Z VendorInfo=brew